Financial Consulting

 -

-You'll spend days reading forums and instructions, some of which are out of date.
+You'll spend days trawling forums and instructions, some of them out of date.

 -

-You don't know that in some countries banks freeze foreigners' cards on the very first large deposit — and require a personal visit, which you can't make before you've even arrived.
+You may not know that in some countries banks freeze a foreigner's card on the very first large deposit — and demand a personal visit you can't make before you've even arrived.

 -

-You risk transferring money to the university's account with a $100 fee, only to discover a month later that the same payment could have been made through a fintech service for $5.
+You risk paying the university with a $100 transfer fee, only to find a month later that the same payment could have gone through a fintech service for $5.

 We don't manage your money.
-We give you the plan: where, when, how much, and through which tools.
-And we support you until everything is up and running.
+We give you the plan — where, when, how much and through which tools — and we stay with you until everything is up and running.

-If you have questions about opening an account abroad, transfers for tuition or receiving a scholarship — get in touch with us.
-We'll explain how not to overpay and how to avoid getting stuck with frozen funds in a foreign country.
-The consultation comes with no pressure, with concrete figures and options.
+If you have questions about opening an account abroad, paying tuition or receiving a scholarship, get in touch.
+We'll show you how to avoid overpaying and how to steer clear of frozen funds in a foreign country.
+The consultation comes with no pressure — just concrete figures and options.